jlangch/venice/doc/readme/ext-tomcat.md

  - tomcat-embed-core-9.0.19.jar
  - javax.annotation-api-1.3.2.ja

-To simplify things there is
+To simplify things there is a
 [Ring style WEB App module](ext-ring.md) available.